 From Obere Stafelalp the trail drops to and cross the floor of the Zmutt Valley at the site of a Grande Dixence hydroelectric facility.
 Settling ponds and a few buildings placed amid the gravelly terrain left by the receding Zmutt Glacier are unfortunate eyesores along an otherwise scenic hike.

 A steep climb leads to Schonbielhutte, sitting atop a small, grassy plateau with breathtaking views of the Matterhorn’s north and west faces and Dent d’Herens.
-To the west the Tiefmatten, Stockji and Schonbiel glaciers tumble down the cirque of peaks ringing the head of the valley, combining to form the Zmutt Glacier, a massive river of ice flowing along the valley floor.
+To the west the Tiefmatten, Stockji and Schonbiel glaciers tumble down the cirque ringing the head of the valley, combining to form the Zmutt Glacier, a massive river of ice flowing along the valley floor.

 The return to Zermatt is via the Schonbielhutte trail, which travels through pretty meadows, mixed larch and pine forest and alpine pastures along the north side of the valley to the small hamlet at Zmutt before reaching the southern outskirts of Zermatt.